International Safety Management Code: Purpose

-History of the development of the ISM Code
+History

 On the evening of March 6, 1987, the cross-channel Ro-Ro ferry Herald of Free Enterprise, carrying more than 450 passengers, around 80 crew, more than 80 cars, and close to 50 freight vehicles, left the Belgian port of Zeebrugge for the English port of Dover.
 Soon after the Herald of Free Enterprise passed Zeebrugge's breakwater, water flooded into the ferry's lower car deck and destabilized it, causing it to sink in a matter of minutes.
 193 lives were lost.

 The immediate cause of the accident was that the bow door remained wide open, allowing a great inrush of water as the vessel increased speed, while the fatigued assistant boatswain directly responsible for closing it lay asleep in his cabin.
 The public inquiry led by Justice Sheen revealed that the assistant boatswain's negligence was simply the last in a long string of actions that laid the groundwork for a major accident.
 The Sheen Report did not stop at identifying the shortcomings of the ship's master and his crew.
 The inquiry revealed that the shore management, Townsend Car Ferries Ltd., was just as blameworthy.
 Numerous memos written by Townsend ship's masters pointing out the need to implement safety-enhancing measures or address serious deficiencies on board their vessels went unheeded (Rasmussen and Svedung, 2000).
 The report summed up the management's cavalier attitude towards safety in the following statement: 'From top to bottom the body corporate was infected with the disease of sloppiness' (Sheen, 1987).

 The Herald of Free Enterprise was a modern ferry equipped with advanced technology and operated by a highly qualified crew.
 Only seven years prior to the accident, it was built in a German shipyard according to international maritime safety regulations.
 Why did it capsize?
 The general frustration in the shipping industry following the capsizing of the Herald of Free Enterprise is typical of the kind of accident that precipitated in a paradigm shift in maritime safety administration and the development of the ISM Code.